beratuslu/jokes-app-back-end/README.md

 1. Start the server by running `$ node index.js` from the root of the project or use nodemon to use features like livereload.
 1. Or run `$ nodemon` from the root of the project to enable this feature.

-*Note: A default admin user (as specified in the config) is created if it doesn`t exist in the database table Users.*
+*Note: A default admin user (as specified in the config) is created if it doesn`t exist in the database table Users when you start the Node instance.*

 ## Functionalities
 The API-Gateway offers the following default functionalities & API's